Beth Tamburini, PhD - Assistant Professor of Medicine and Immunology

 Or go to:

-The goals of my research are to understand how interactions between LECs and canonical immune cells shape immune responses to infections, cancer, and chronic inflammation.
-The following three areas of interest aim to expand the field of stromal cells in immunity by understanding the function of the lymphatic endothelium across tissues and systems.
-First, my discovery that lymphatic endothelial cells in the lymph node have the capacity to hold onto antigens for long periods of time in order to educate memory T cells led me to become interested in how the lymphatic endothelium interacts with immune cells.
-My data suggest that antigens disappear from the lymph node on the order of four weeks post immunization or infection.
-Interestingly, antigen specific T cells continue to divide 6-8 weeks post immunization or infection in response to archived antigen.
-Thus, one of the remaining questions is how lymphatic vessels interact with immune cells outside of the lymph node, in the tissue.
-As lymphatic vessels are also made up of LECs it seems likely that there may be storage of antigen within the vessels in addition to antigen retention on lymph node LECs.
-Most of the cells passing through the lymphatic vessels are memory phenotype T cells and dendritic cells, which fits well with our data that naïve T cells are deleted after stimulation with archived antigen while memory T cells are stimulated.
-Furthermore, my work was the first to demonstrate antigen hand-off from LECs to hematopoietic cells and is often confused with other work showing LECs as antigen presenting cells.
-These different functions of LECs lead to questions about how LECs handle different types of antigens.
+My lab is interested in how interactions between lymphatic endothelial cells (LEC) and canonical immune cells shape immune responses to infections, cancer, and chronic inflammation.
+These three areas of interest aim to expand the field of lymphatics in immunity by understanding the function of the lymphatic endothelium across tissues and systems.
+My discovery that lymphatic endothelial cells in the lymph node have the capacity to hold onto antigens for long periods of time in order to educate memory T cells led me to become interested in how the lymphatic endothelium interacts with immune cells.
+We were the first to demonstrate antigen hand-off from LECs to dendritic cells for the maintenance of protective immunity and is often confused with other work showing LECs as antigen presenting cells to induce immune tolerance.
+These different functions of LECs (promoting immune memory vs. influencing immune tolerance) lead to questions about how LECs handle different types of antigens.
 When do LECs themselves present antigen (e.g. self-antigens), when do LECs hand-off antigen (e.g. foreign antigens), and how do LECs handle multiple antigens.
 Thus, understanding the activation state of LECs, and the signals which activate LECs to take up antigen and induce antigen hand off (such as division and death), may allow us to manipulate the function of LECs.